Authentication

 Using Your API Key

-Include your API key in the soku-api-key header on every request:
+Include your API key in the soku-api-key header on every content endpoint request:

 curl -X POST https://api.mysoku.io/v1/posts \